SteamRE/DepotDownloader/README.md

 -max-servers \<#>		| maximum number of content servers to use. (default: 20).
 -max-downloads \<#>		| maximum number of chunks to download concurrently. (default: 8).
 -loginid \<#>			| a unique 32-bit integer Steam LogonID in decimal, required if running multiple instances of DepotDownloader concurrently.

+## Frequently Asked Questions

+### Why am I prompted to enter a 2-factor code every time I run the app?
+Your 2-factor code authenticates a Steam session.
+You need to "remember" your session with `-remember-password` which persists the login key for your Steam session.

+### Can I run DepotDownloader while an account is already connected to Steam?
+Any connection to Steam will be closed if they share a LoginID.
+You can specify a different LoginID with `-loginid`.

+### Why doesn't my password containing special characters work?
+Do I have to specify the password on the command line?
+If you pass the `-password` parameter with a password that contains special characters, you will need to escape the command appropriately for the shell you are using.
+You do not have to include the `-password` parameter on the command line as long as you include a `-username`.
+You will be prompted to enter your password interactively.